 The Historic Marker Program spans forty years and more than 280 properties.
 These octagonal markers have become an icon of the Annapolis Historic District.
 While highlighting preserved buildings, these markers also tell residents and visitors more about the property on which they are displayed.
 A color-coded system is used to signify different architectural periods, while a brass inset displays the building name, date of construction, and architectural style.
 This color-coded system is as follows:

 Red: Georgian Architecture (1715-1800)

 The Georgian style is among the most long-lived styles of American architecture and dominated the English colonies for most of the 18th century.
 In 1700, the style emerged in the British colonies when an expanding and increasingly prosperous population began to seek more fashionable buildings.

 Bronze: Georgian Buildings of National Importance (1730-1800)

-Bronze makers indicate buildings of the Georgian style that are important on a national level for their architecture and role in the founding of America.
+Bronze markers indicate buildings of the Georgian style that are important on a national level for their architecture and role in the founding of America.
 Annapolis has a higher proportion of Georgian buildings than any other American city.
 The State House, William Paca House, James Brice House and Ridout Row are just a few of the excellent examples of these buildings with national importance.

 Blue: Federal Architecture (1784-1840)

-This style often characterized as having a lightness and delicacy in comparison to their Georgian relatives.
+This style is often characterized as having a lightness and delicacy in comparison to its Georgian relatives.
 The exteriors have few elaborations other than the fanlight and accentuated front door.
-However, elaborations sometimes occur in the form of roof-line balustrades, the use of a Palladian-style window over the main entrance, the use of dormers, as well as the use of keystone lintels above windows with prominent sills.
+However, elaborations sometimes occur in the form of roof-line balustrades, the use of a Palladian-style window over the main entrance, and the use of dormers, as well as the use of keystone lintels above windows with prominent sills.